killercup/atric/Readme.md

 This small script queries Amazon (.com, .de, ...) for the trade in value of the books you specify.

-I wrote it because I wanted to trade stuff in but didn't want to settle for prices as low as EUR 0.10 and rather check if the values change over time.
+I wrote it because I wanted to trade stuff in but didn't want to settle for prices as low as EUR 0.10 and rather check if the values changed over time.

 ![Screenshot](https://raw.github.com/killercup/atric/master/src/_screenshot.png)